JoshuaS3/joshstock.in/site/content/index.md

 Progress on each is sporadic considering I'm a full time student.
 At some point I wish to study graphics programming, procedural generation, and geology/climate simulation.
-Once I've rewritten my website I'll populate the blog with technical writeups on these projects.
+Eventually I'll populate the [projects](/projects) page with more info about these.

 Oh, and I'm also a survivor of [severe scoliosis](/static/images/scoliosis.png).